 Our culture does an amazing job of fooling us into thinking we need more.
 Essentially watering down the things that actually bring us joy.
 I like to think of possessions as debt.
 It’s a vicious cycle of wanting more to be happy which then puts you deeper in debt.
 That brief jolt of joy from getting new stuff quickly subsides and you are stuck wanting more.

-If you can free yourself from this cycle of more is better you will have more time to
+If you can free yourself from this cycle of more is better you will have more time to enjoy what you already have.
+Focus on those 3 good friends.

 Below is a TED talk about what “freedom” is?
-It’s worth a listen
+It’s worth a listen and I think you’ll find it inspiring.

 In a guest post I wrote for Personal Finance For Beginners I described my journey to early retirement and how liberating it can be to simplify your life.
 There couldn’t be a better foundation than van life to help you break free.